wesley-ruede/Android/README.md

+# Android

-# Java Based Android Development
+## Java Based Android Development

-In the future apks will be released for ease of access because I found that moving a project and renaming it is not easy.
-You can download the project and as long as you have Android Studio installed it will recognize the framework.
+You will need to have Android Studio installed to compile these projects.
+All apks are debug releases and you will need to allow installation from unknown sources to install them on your device.

 # Reccomeneded Settings and tools